This past week I travelled to Puerto Rico to experience Puerto Rican baseball and to immerse myself in the Puerto Rican culture. This is my story.

 Poncé’s Ryan Rowland-Smith

-This is not surprising, since some of the best pitch-framers have come out of Puerto Rico: the 3 Molina brothers.
-Other catching studs include Ivan Rodriguez, Javy Lopez, Jorge Posada, Sandy Alomar Jr., Benito Santiago and Geovany Soto to name a few.
+This is not surprising, since some of the best pitch-framers have come out of Puerto Rico: the three Molina brothers.
+Other catching studs include Ivan Rodriguez, Javy Lopez, Jorge Posada, Sandy Alomar Jr., Benito Santiago, and Geovany Soto, just to name a few.

 The fans in Mayagüez were even more enthusiastic revelers than those in Poncé.
 Indios fans will form salsa bands (complete with band leaders) and play music between innings or at key points during the game: